ReInHerit/digital-hub/content/news/2023-10-10-reinherit-toolkit-museums-ai-workshop-iulm-ai-lab-milan-it.md

 ---
 ### **ReInHerit Toolkit - Museums+AI Workshop IULM AI LAB Milan IT, 9th October 2023**

-The recent explosion in generative AI means that museums have to quickly adapt to the new landscape and understand how to make the most of it ethically.
+> *"The recent explosion in generative AI means that museums have to quickly adapt to the new landscape and understand how to make the most of it ethically."*

 ![ReInHerit Toolkit - Museums+AI Workshop IULM AI LAB Milan IT](https://ucarecdn.com/78ff8ccc-0975-4998-8299-bfbc039459c6/ "ReInHerit Toolkit - Museums+AI Workshop IULM AI LAB Milan IT")